 I will show you images of women or men who have cosmetic surgery under my care: these images will show a range of results.

-I would recommend that patients consider coming with a friend or family member.
+I would recommend that patients consider coming with a friend or family member* (this may not be possible with the current COVID 19 restrictions).

 I will provide you with a written summary of our consultation.
 If you decide to go ahead with surgery, I will need to inform your general practitioner.